A massive and evolved slow-rotating galaxy in the early Universe

-XMM-VID1-2075 is the first slow-rotator confirmed via stellar kinematics at $z\gtrsim2$.
-Simulations have offered different predictions on whether slow-rotators do \cite{Kimmig2025} or do not \cite{Penoyre2017} form at this early epoch, as well as the mechanisms behind their eventual formation.
+XMM-VID1-2075 is the first slow rotator confirmed via stellar kinematics at $z\gtrsim2$.
+Simulations have offered different predictions on whether slow rotators can \cite{Kimmig2025} or can not \cite{Penoyre2017} form at this early epoch, as well as the mechanisms behind their eventual formation, but all agree that the vast majority of slow-rotators form at $z\lesssim1-2$ \cite{Lagos2017}.
 Discerning between possible formation pathways such as isotropic gas inflow (potentially common) and a counter-rotating major merger (likely rare) requires resolved kinematic studies of additional massive, quiescent galaxies in the first few Gyr of cosmic time.
 Given the capabilities of the JWST/NIRSpec/IFU and the increasing numbers of spectroscopically confirmed massive, quiescent galaxies in the early Universe, building a large sample of similar galaxies with spatially-resolved spectroscopy is now possible.
 Such a sample will allow for analyses of rotational support in conjunction with the prevalence of morphological disturbances, allowing for statistical insights into the role that different mechanisms such as mergers and AGN activity play in the formation, quenching, and kinematic and morphological transformations of massive galaxies in the early Universe.

-Supplementary Information is available for this paper.
-Correspondence and requests for materials should be addressed to B. Forrest.
-Reprints and permissions information is available at www.nature.com/reprints.